facerecog/wikimon/README.md

 `$ sudo pip install -r opt/requirements.pip`

-Get phone number and password for our chat application (recommended):
+Get phone number and password for our chat application (skip if you already have the phone id and password):

 `$ yowsup-cli registration --requestcode sms --phone ########### --cc #`